rwblokzijl/stablecoin-survey/paper.md

 do this in a certain way.

-To manage market forces a diverse set of strategies have emerged, which can be categorised in the categories visualised in \ref{taxonomy_label}.
+To manage market forces a diverse set of strategies have emerged, which can be categorised in the categories visualised in figure \ref{taxonomy_label}.
 The easiest way to manage the price is through centralisation.
 This involves a centralised party that controls the currency in various ways to keep it stable.
 Within the centralised category there are two sub categories.
 In the controlled category, we have currencies that are stabilised through monetary policy like systems.
 This includes coins announced by some investment firms, but also digital currencies deployed and run by a central bank.
 The other category under